cargomedia/pulsar-rest-api-client-node/README.md

 ```

 ## Configuration
-**config**: can be a file path to the file with config parameters in `JSON` format or a hash object that contains config parameters.
+**config**: Hash object that contains config parameters.
 Config parameters have the next format:

 ```json
 {